 The milk is heated to between 25 and 35 C (77 to 95 F).
 Then goat rennet is added, and the mixture is allowed to sit 2 to 4 hours.
 The curd is coarsely cut, drained, then put loosely into moulds to allow air to get in.
 The cheese drains in the mould for up to 2 days, during which time the cheeses are turned.
 Then the cheeses are salted by hand over a period of 3 days.
 After that, the cheeses are aged 4 to 5 months in caves.
 The cheeses are regularly turned during aging.

 The dark blue mould occurs naturally, working its way from the outside of the cheese in.

 The cheese is creamy with a sharp taste that is not as salty as other blue cheeses.
 The rind outside is yellow and quite smelly.
-The veins inside are so dark blue that they are almost black; sometimes there are almost more veins than ivory coloured cheese.
+The veins inside are so dark blue that they are almost black; sometimes depending on the maker, age and progression of the mould there are almost more veins than ivory coloured cheese.

 Cabrales Blue Cheese received its Spanish “Denominación de Origen” (“Denomination of Origin“) in 1981.

 1 cup, crumbled = ¼ pound = 115 g